haberturdeur/BlackBox_thesis/vision-en.md

 ## Idea:
 ### Library:
 #### Overview:
+* library to interface with all harware components either directly or indirectly
-* 3 modes:
+* 3 access modes:
     + direct access
-        - provides direct access to all components
+        - provides direct access to all components separately,henceforth all calculations e.g. orientation has to be done by the user
     + access through interface
         - provides access to interface class which allows to hide all data from e.g. all position sensors into "1 value"
         - pages ?